Ajax (programming): Technologies

 Since then, however, there have been a number of developments in the technologies used in an Ajax application, and in the definition of the term Ajax itself.
 XML is no longer required for data interchange and, therefore, XSLT is no longer required for the manipulation of data.
 JavaScript Object Notation (JSON) is often used as an alternative format for data interchange, although other formats such as preformatted HTML or plain text can also be used.
 A variety of popular JavaScript libraries, including jQuery, include abstractions to assist in executing Ajax requests.

+XMLHttpRequest has been broadly supported across all major web browsers since Internet Explorer version 5, Firefox version 1.0, Opera version 7.6, and Safari version 1.2.

+Fetch

+Fetch is a JavaScript standard that was created to succeed XMLHttpRequest.
+According to Google Developers Documentation, "Fetch makes it easier to make web requests and handle responses than with the older XMLHttpRequest."
+Fetch relies on JavaScript Promises.

+The Fetch specification differs from XMLHttpRequest in the following significant ways: